dmgerman/multiboard/readme.md

 - tiles:
   - push connectors (they rely on pressure and friction to stay in place)
-  - threaded connectors (such as [Multiconnect](https://makerworld.com/en/collections/3718428-multiconnect-base-models)) that take advantage of the threads
+  - threaded connectors (such as Multiconnect, see below) that take advantage of the threads

 - diamonds:
   - pass through connectors (similar to those found in pegboards)